drowe67/codec2-dev/README_data.md

    0000000 4325 0363 ce1f fb88 8102 7d76 c487 e092
    0000010 2ded bc06 7689 eb67 5dfe 43df
    ```

 # VHF Packet Data Channel

 The FreeDV VHF data channel operates on a packet level.
 The FreeDV modems however typically operate on a fixed frame base.
-This means that data packets have to be send in multiple frames.
+This means that data packets have to be sent in multiple frames.

-The packet format is modelled after EtherNet.
-As a result any protocol that is compatible with EtherNet can potentially be used over a FreeDV data link.
+The packet format is modeled after Ethernet.
+As a result, any protocol that is compatible with Ethernet can potentially be used over a FreeDV data link.
 (There are of course practical limits.
 Browsing the world wide web with just a few hundred bits per second will not be a pleasant experience.)

 ## Header optimization

-When there are no packets available for transmission small 'filler' packet with just the sender's address will be send.
+When there are no packets available for transmission a small 'filler' packet with just the sender's address will be sent.
-When there is a packet available not all of the header needs to be send.
-The sender's address can often be left out if it was already send in a previous frame.
-Likewise when the packet has no specific destination but is targeted at a multicast address, this can also be transmitted in a single bit as oposed to a 6 byte broadcast address.
+When there is a packet available not all of the header needs to be sent.
+The sender's address can often be left out if it was already sent in a previous frame.
+Likewise when the packet has no specific destination but is targeted at a multicast address, this can also be transmitted in a single bit as opposed to a 6 byte broadcast address.

 ## Addressing

-Since the format is based on EtherNet a 6 byte sender and destination address is used.
-It is possible to encode a ITU compatible callsign in these bytes.
+Since the format is based on Ethernet, a 6 byte sender and destination address is used.
+It is possible to encode an ITU compatible callsign in these bytes.
 See http://dmlinking.net/eth_ar.html for more info.
 Or have a look at freedv_data_tx.c and freedv_data_rx.c for an actual implementation.

 ## Packet types